 How I Got The Shot – Timber Rattlesnake

 I walk several of the roads in the Ouachita National Forest looking for snakes that like to cross these roads.
 I was hoping to find one of these Timber Rattlesnakes and I got lucky when I came across this one.
-I was also lucky that this one decided to coil instead of crawling into the brush.
+I was also lucky that this one coiled instead of crawling into the brush.

 I was sitting in the road, hand holding my Canon EOS 7D Mark II with the Canon EF 100-400 mm f/4.5-5.6L IS II lens.
 I was shooting in aperture priority mode (AV) with a shutter speed of 1/500 of a second at f5.6 and the ISO at 1250.
-White Balance was set on auto.
-I was using single point, continuous auto focus with evaluative metering.
+I set white Balance on auto.
+I was using a single point, continuous autofocus with evaluative metering.